theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/transactions/settings.md

 This functionality is used to parameterize the values from in the initial recording, see [Parameterize Transactions](./transactions.md).

 ### Transaction

+When starting a transaction recording, the subsection *Transaction* displays the content of the SAP GUI.

 **[Start]**<br>
 Starts the recording of a transaction code.